-Restricted PPL only allows flying within SG.
-Requires solo cross-country flight in Malaysia to remove restriction
+Restricted PPL only allows flying within SG (requires solo cross-country flight in another country to remove restriction)

 Min 30 years old for foreign student pilots.
 Training visas I heard is a long process to obtain

 Number of N-registered GA planes > 2x 9V-registered GA planes in Singapore